warwickcoding/ruby/session_2/README.md

 - `print "Hi there!"`
 - `p "Hi there!"`

-The first way adds a newline to the string it outputs if there isn’t one at the end already.
+The first way adds a newline to the string it outputs.
 On the other hand, `print` does not add the new line.
 Finally, `p` outputs extra information about what it's printing.
 The following examples will attempt to illustrate the difference.

 ![Alt text](../images/session_2/ruby_session_2-2.png)